nalcorg/nalcorg/docs/correspondence.md

 ### Enter Correspondence Details
 <kbd>![enter-correspondence-details](img/NALC/New/1.png)</kbd>

-Here you can see the Correspondence Details form page, with textboxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates
+Here you can see the Correspondence Details form page, with text boxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates

 ### Select Assignee(s)
 <kbd>![select-assignees](img/NALC/New/2.png)</kbd><br />

 There is also a picker for Assignees -- you can begin typing the name of the Assignee and their name will appear -- select their name to assign them to this Correspondence, and add as many Assignees as necessary

+NOTE: Be sure to click the checkbox, as this is how to add an Assignee to your new Correspondence -- failing to do so will create a Correspondence without an attached Assignee

 <kbd>![save-progress](img/NALC/New/3.png)</kbd>